wp-plugins/houdini/readme.txt

 We make honorable mention to anyone who helps make this plugin better!

+Special thanks to www.psychingoutthemarkets.com for their recommendation of a user configurable text field.

 == Contact ==

 Please contact phkcorp2005@gmail.com or visit www.phkcorp.com?do=wordpress with questions, comments, or requests.